Teen Moodiness: Is It Normal or Is It Depression?

 Annoying Behavior Isn’t Necessarily Depression

-It’s easy, as a parent, to feel chronically overwhelmed by this rapid shifting of moods; and it’s even easier to wonder if there’s something more serious going on (after all, it all seems so irrational!).
+As parents of three teenagers, my husband and I find our house is filled with annoying behavior on an almost daily basis.
+This includes yelling, irritability, anger, and, yes, mood swings.
+It is often overwhelming.
 If one child tends to stir the pot more than the others, that may cause you to feel even more concerned.
-Keep in mind, though, that as long as your child is able to “bounce back” most days of the week, then their annoying behaviors don’t signify that they have a depressive disorder.
+Keep in mind, though, that as long as your child is able to bounce back most days, then their annoying behaviors are probably normal.